 Groceries

 The prices of groceries sold in supermarkets do not change much nationwide.
 Compared to Western countries, certain products like cheese and fruits tend to be more expensive.
 However, other items are either similar in price or even cheaper.
 Particularly, seafood in Japan is fresher, more varied, and more affordable compared to other countries.
-For a single-person household, monthly food expenses, including eating out, are around 40,000 yen.
+For a single-person household, monthly food expenses are around 30,000 yen.
 Supermarkets often sell prepared foods at half price near closing, so taking advantage of this can help save more on food expenses.

 Eating Out